SIF Equity Long-Short Funds India: Strategy, Funds & Returns

 In the current list, direct plan expense ratios range from 0.29% to 0.79%.
 Cost alone should not decide suitability, but it remains an important comparison point, especially in a category where underlying structures can look similar at first glance.
 Over time, even a moderate difference in annual cost can affect investor outcomes.

-The data for iSIF and Arudha covers roughly one week.
-For Altiva, Magnum, and QSIF, it covers approximately three and a half months.
+The data for iSIF and Arudha covers approximately three to four months.
+For Altiva and Magnum, it covers approximately seven months.
 None of this is sufficient to evaluate long-term performance or fund quality.

-What the early data does show is that different strategy positioning has led to different outcomes even within the same category and the same market window.
-Altiva's income-first approach, anchored in arbitrage and event-driven special situations, worked well in a period that saw significant corporate activity.
-Magnum's conservative covered-call strategy delivered steady positive returns in its "FD-plus" positioning.
-QSIF's marginal negative return of -0.25% reflects its more tactically equity-oriented approach in a volatile market period, not a failure of the fund itself.
+What the data does show is that different strategy positioning has led to different outcomes even within the same category over the same period.
+Altiva's income-first approach, anchored in arbitrage and event-driven special situations, leads the category at +6.71% since inception.
+Magnum's conservative covered-call positioning has delivered steady positive returns.
+Titanium has turned slightly positive since inception after recovering from the March 2026 correction. iSIF remains marginally negative at -0.09%, reflecting its higher equity orientation in a volatile period.

 A proper evaluation of any SIF requires at minimum two to three years of data across different market cycles, including both bull phases and corrections.
 Early NAVs tell you about market conditions more than fund manager skill.
 Past performance, especially at this stage, does not indicate future returns.